American paddlefish: Feeding ecology and physiology

 Scientists began to debate the function of the American paddlefish's rostrum when the species was described in the late 1700s.
 They had once believed it was used to excavate bottom substrate or functioned as a balancing mechanism and navigational aid.
 However, laboratory experiments in 1993 that utilized advanced technology in the field of electron microscopy have established conclusively that the rostrum of American paddlefish is covered with tens of thousands of sensory receptors.
 These receptors are morphologically similar to the ampullae of Lorenzini of sharks and rays, and are indeed passive ampullary-type electroreceptors used by American paddlefish to detect plankton.
 Clusters of electroreceptors also cover the head and operculum flaps.
 The diet of the American paddlefish consists primarily of zooplankton.
+Examples of animals in the P. spathula diet are copepods, cladocerans such as Daphnia pulex, and ephemeropteran nymphs.
 Their electroreceptors can detect weak electrical fields that signal not only the presence of zooplankton, but also the individual feeding and swimming movements of zooplankton appendages.
 When a swarm of zooplankton is detected, the paddlefish swims forward continuously with its mouth wide open, forcing water over the gill rakers to filter out prey.
 Such feeding behavior is considered ram suspension-feeding.
 Further research has indicated that the electroreceptor of the paddlefish may serve as a navigational aid for obstacle avoidance.

 American paddlefish have small undeveloped eyes that are directed laterally.
 Unlike most fishes, American paddlefish hardly respond to overhead shadows or changes in illumination.
 Electroreception appears to have largely replaced vision as a primary sensory modality, which indicates a reliance on electroreceptors for detecting prey.
 However, the rostrum is not their only means of food detection.
 Some reports suggest a damaged rostrum would render American paddlefish less capable of foraging efficiently to maintain good health, but laboratory experiments and field research indicate otherwise.
 As well as electroreceptors on the rostrum, American paddlefish have sensory pores covering nearly half of the skin surface extending from the rostrum to the top of the head down to the tips of the operculum flaps.
 Studies have indicated that American paddlefish with damaged or abbreviated rostrums are still able to forage and maintain good health.